 Do Account Recovery requests expire?

-Can an admin recover their own request?
+Can a plan admin approve their own recovery request?

-Why can users disable Account Recovery?
+Why can plan members disable Account Recovery?

-We will provide this level of reporting in the Admin Console in the future.
+Dashlane will provide this level of reporting in the Admin Console in the future.

 How does Zero-Knowledge Account Recovery work?

 We recommend reviewing our Security Whitepaper.
 Dashlane doesn't send or store any members’ Master Passwords on its servers, including during the Account Recovery process.